guivr/akali-grid/README.md

 ## <a name="contributors"></a>Contributors
-* Guilherme Rizzo - Creator of Akali Grid
+* guivr - Creator of Akali Grid
-*
+* @jeffersondanielss

 ## <a name="license"></a>License